Anvisa incorporates RDC 327 rules into Ordinance 344 and formalizes veterinary prescription of cannabis

 This rule applies to both human and veterinary products.
 The measure directly impacts the safety requirements for the storage and transportation of these loads.

-Cannabidiol (CBD) remains on List C1 (Special Control).
-However, Anvisa's rule reiterates that this classification specifically applies to CBD obtained synthetically and free of other controlled components, except impurities.
+Cannabidiol (CBD) remains in List C1 (Special Control).
+However, Anvisa's norm reiterates that this classification specifically applies to CBD obtained synthetically and free of other controlled components, except impurities.

 In addition to the provisions on cannabis, RDC 999/2025 made other important movements.
-The substance Carisoprodol (muscle relaxant) was included in List B1 (Psychotropics), giving establishments a 60-day deadline for compliance.
-Meanwhile, Stiripentol (anticonvulsant) was included in List C1.
+The substance Carisoprodol (muscle relaxant) was included in List B1 (Psychotropic), giving establishments a 60-day deadline for compliance.
+Meanwhile, Estiripentol (anticonvulsant) was included in List C1.